ascagnel/mythPlex/README.md

 Before enabling commercial skipping, make sure you have the automatic commercial skipping turned off for new recordings from MythFrontend, as this script will re-run the commercial flagger.

-To enable commercial skipping, set "mythcommflag\_enabled" to 'True' in config.py.
-If you are seeing odd commercial jumps, setting "mythcommflag\_verbose" to 'True' will log the times and frame numbers of skip points.
+To enable commercial skipping, set "mythcommflag\_enabled" under \[Encoder\] to 'True' in config.py.
+If you are seeing odd commercial jumps, setting "mythcommflag\_verbose" under \[Encoder\] to 'True' will log the times and frame numbers of skip points.

 Transcoding Recordings
 ======================